Variables

 These are defined in the **Start Block** of your workflow.
 Values for these variables are passed in as arguments when a workflow is run via API or via the Run Workflow block.

-These variables values are stored in between Agent Runs.
-They are assigned in the onboarding flow or can be defined in blocks using global.myVariable
+These variables values are scoped to the agent and stored in between Agent Runs.
+They are assigned in the onboarding flow or can be defined in blocks using `global.myVariable` syntax.

 Variables are created automatically in MindStudio whenever: